danielpclark/ruby-pair/README.md

 ssh devbox
 ```

-And everything is magically handled for you!
+And everything is handled for you!
 You may have to configure your SSH client to allow SSH forwarding, but it will allow you to `git push` to private repositories without having to authenticate every time, and without copying your key to the server (where it can be lost if the container stops).